 - How can you be prepared for the expected post-pandemic RPM rule changes?

 - How often are face-to-face visits required, and how should you track them?

 Although there are numerous benefits to providing Remote Patient Monitoring (improved patient connectivity and care, increased patient volume, new source of revenue, etc.), it’s only possible if you master RPM coding rules.
 Otherwise, you risk getting undercompensated for the remote monitoring services you provide or being forced to pay back the reimbursement you’ve received.
 Neither is a good option.

 Don’t risk it.
 Sign up for this upcoming online training today to get step-by-step expert advice on how to cut through the confusion of RPM coding rules.
-Registration for this training is limited, so if you want to ensure you are receiving every penny of RPM reimbursement that you’re rightfully due, register today.
+If you want to ensure you are receiving every penny of RPM reimbursement that you’re rightfully due, register today.

 Kim is an independent coding and reimbursement consultant, providing audit, training and oversight of coding and reimbursement functions for physicians.
 Kim completed three years of pre-medical education at the University of Alabama before she decided that she preferred the business side of medicine.

 She completed a Bachelor’s degree in Health Care Management and went on to obtain certification through the American Academy of Professional Coders and the American Health Information Management Association.

 Recognizing the important position of compliance in today’s world, she has also obtained certification as a Certified Healthcare Compliance Consultant and a Certified Healthcare Audit Professional.
 Kim is also an AHIMA-approved ICD-10-CM trainer and has recently earned a Master of Jurisprudence in Health Law.